Freshafro/Powerside_testing_challenge/Found_issues.md

 **Actual Result**: Currently an error/warning message is displayed and nothing further happens.
 Error message: Deleting book 9 from database only, book path in database not valid: jimhazen/beforethecodefirststepsforautomationintesting (9)
 **Screenshots**:
-- See attached screenshot in the "Found_issues" folder: Bug_ID_003
+- See attached screenshot in the "issue_screesnshots" folder: Bug_ID_003
 **Additional Notes**:
 - Please note that it's for trying to delete a book or trying to modify the metadata.